JachyHm/CD460/README.md

 # CD460
-Addon Czech Railways class 460 for RailWorks
+Unfinished Czech Railways class 460 addon for RailWorks.
+Some script thingies and mainly non-engine carriage model are missing.